Rounge-lab/GENOMICON-Seq/README.md

 ## Introduction

-Welcome to the genetic exploration through GENOMICON-Seq.
-Our tool simulates amplicon sequencing and whole exome sequencing (WES).
-We offer users a virtual playground to generate, fragment, amplify or probe-capture enrich fragments, and sequence virtual samples with a customizable mutation-to-noise ratio (Figure 1).
-GENOMICON-Seq generates samples with various mutation levels that will be submitted to simulated laboratory preparation steps and sequencing.
-Each of these processes introduces customizable noise in the results.
-The users will be able to test how various introduced noise masks the detection of inserted mutations offering deeper insights and guiding laboratory improvements for more robust results.
-Dive into GENOMICON-Seq and let it simulate the path to refined mutation detection analysis.
+Welcome to GENOMICON-Seq, a tool for genetic exploration through simulation.
+GENOMICON-Seq is designed to simulate both amplicon sequencing and whole exome sequencing (WES), providing a robust platform for users to experiment with virtual genetic samples (Figure 1).

+At the core of GENOMICON-Seq is the ability to generate samples with varying mutation frequencies, which are then subjected to a simulated library preparation process.
+This unique feature allows users to introduce and adjust the level of noise within each simulation, effectively masking the detection of real mutations to various extents.
+Such simulations are critical in demonstrating how different noise levels can obscure mutation detection, offering valuable insights for refining laboratory techniques and enhancing mutation analysis.

+Users can customize the mutation-to-noise ratio in their virtual samples, exploring a range of different scenarios facilitating a deeper understanding of the dynamic interplay between genetic variations and the technical limitations of sequencing technologies.

+Dive into GENOMICON-Seq and harness the power of simulation to advance your mutation detection strategies and guide improvements in laboratory practices.

 ![Example Image](img/all_spteps_illustrations.png)